How do phone cameras compared to digital cameras

 In conclusion, the choice between a phone camera and a digital camera depends on your photography needs and preferences.
 If you prioritize convenience and simplicity, a phone camera may be sufficient.
 However, if you are serious about photography and want the best image quality and control, investing in a digital camera is the way to go.

-See also Best used 35mm digital camera
+See also Best economical digital slr camera

 Image Quality Differences